My Probate Partner

 The process

-To achieve the goal of increased sales, I wanted to understand the user needs and create content that met those needs.
+I wanted to understand the user needs and create content that met those needs.
 My process had four stages: discovery, preparation, design, and testing.

 Discovery